Table of Contents Show

 The farm also offers free tours and maple syrup tastings every day.
-Also, don’t forget to enjoy their world’s best maple creemees, sundaes, and shakes.
+Also, don’t forget to enjoy their world’s best maple creme, sundaes, and shakes.

-Morse Farm Maple Sugarworks is 200yr old and has been in the Morse family for 8 generations.
-Other than the sugaring in the spring season, Morse farm produces maple candies, maple creme, maple butter, and kettle corn.
+Morse Farm Maple Sugarworks is 200 years old and has been in the Morse family for 8 generations.
+Other than the sugaring in the spring season, Morse Farm produces maple candies, maple creme, maple butter, and kettle corn.

 Apart from sampling the farm’s delicious maple syrups, visitors can take a tour of the farm museum, learn about the history of maple syrup making in the woodshed theatre, watch the canning of maple trees, and purchase the souvenirs from the farm’s gift shop.